-Amendment of the Land Development Regulations and Amendment of the Zoning Atlas
+Amendment of the Land Development Regulations and the Zoning Atlas for the Golden Gate CRA

-Project Update of the Land Development Regulations for the CRAs

-Staff Irene A. Szedlmayer, AICP

-Date of this Report November 22, 2019
+Project Update of the Land Development Regulations for the CRAs Staff Irene A. Szedlmayer, AICP Date of this Report August 14, 2020; updated Oct.
+1, 2020

-This document may be reproduced upon request in an alternative format by contacting the County ADA Coordinator (772) 320-3131, the County Administration Office (772) 288-5400, Florida Relay 711, or by completing our accessibility feedback form at www.martin.fl.us/accessibility-feedback
+This document may be reproduced upon request in an alternative format by contacting the County ADA Coordinator (772) 320-3131, the County Administration Office (772) 288-5400, Florida Relay 711, or by completing our accessibility feedback form at www.martin.fl.us/accessibility-feedback.